Energy Efficiency At Home: Air Infiltration

-Our Energy Report Card shows you all the places in the home you could be leaking air.
+Our Home Energy Evaluation shows you all the places in the home you could be leaking air.
 Some common culprits are broken seals on windows and doors, can lights (These are awful!
 You might as well leave a window open), outlet and switch plate covers (you’d be surprised how much air escapes through unsealed plate covers), attic pull downs and plumbing penetrations.